Skip to main content

 AlwaysUpdates are staged automatically for both user-initiated spec changes and any available upstream updates.

-To stage a pending configuration, see the CoreWeave Intelligent CLI section below for more details.
-Any pending CKS-initiated changes are automatically applied when you make a user-initiated change to your Node Pool spec.
-The example below shows a Node Pool with a CKS-initiated pending configuration that requires manual acceptance.
+To stage a pending configuration, see CoreWeave Intelligent CLI.
+CKS automatically applies any pending CKS-initiated changes when you make a user-initiated change to your Node Pool spec.
+The following example shows a Node Pool with a CKS-initiated pending configuration that requires manual acceptance.

 example-nodepool.yaml